Colleen is an attorney in the United States, and a solicitor on the roll in England and Wales.

 Wrongful death constitutes the civil counterpart of murder in criminal law.
 Criminal and civil cases diverge in that the standard of proof in a criminal case hinges upon proof beyond a reasonable doubt, as to the culpability of a defendant.
 In tortious terms, this standard is slightly more flexible, in that in order for a plaintiff to prevail, a preponderance of evidence must be shown.

-The term “liability” rather than “guilt” is utilized in civil court judgment.
+The term “liability” rather than “guilt” is utilised in civil court judgement.
 A further fact needed to substantiate such a claim consists of evidence of strong ties between the plaintiff and deceased, rendering the death likely to cause the plaintiff to endure overpowering anguish.

-For some while, only spouses, children represented by parents, and parents of the deceased were accepted as claimant.
-As the nuclear family has altered greatly during the last half century, these boundaries have expanded, and may widen further, as various types of relationships become viewed as having the same intensity.
+For some time now, only spouses, children represented by parents, and parents of the deceased were accepted as claimant.
+As the nuclear family has altered greatly during the last half century, these boundaries have expanded, and may widen further, as various types of relationships could become viewed as having the same intensity.

 Wrongful Death Litigation

 Tragically, the 1997 case of sports hero O.J.
 Simpson of the murder of his estranged wife Nicole and a young male visitor Ron Goldman will almost certainly be the template for decades to come, in terms of legal precedents.
 While a criminal jury deemed him not guilty, a later civil claim by his victims’ families found him to be liable.

 The latitude of this type of claim raises the question as to the fairly small number of such litigations.
 The answer is nearly always financial: in a word, money.
 In human terms, it is far too simplistic and cynical to view any wrongful death claim as based upon mercenary incentives.
 Still, legal representation involves a lawyer‘s reasonable expectation of a fee proportionate to the effort involved.